mrkgnao/learn-reflex/README.md

 # Learn Reflex!

-This will be my notes as I learn [Reflex](https://github.com/reflex-frp/reflex), intended to help other people take the plunge too.
+This will be my notes as I learn [Reflex](https://github.com/reflex-frp/reflex), intended to help other people take the plunge.
+Reflex is a suite of Haskell libraries and tools that enables a wonderful way to do functional reactive programming, or *FRP*, by applying the declarative nature of Haskell to user interfaces that run efficiently in the browser (with the GHCJS compiler) or as native applications (using GTK).

+At the time I'm beginning to write this, I'm an intermediate-level Haskeller with no previous experience with either FRP or nontrivial JavaScript/web development.
+Let's see how far I get!

+# Setting things up

 First, if you haven't, install the [Reflex Platform](https://github.com/reflex-frp/reflex-platform/).

-# Setting things up

 Let's enter a Nix shell with access to all the things we'll need.

 From the `reflex-platform` directory, type

 ```
 $ ./try-reflex